NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 How to connect the Node V3 to the Solar-rechargeable power supply

-The power cable runs first through the cap of the cable gland, then the rubber grommet with the lip of the grommet facing toward the Node (see red arrow in the image below)
+The power cable runs first through the cap of the cable gland, then the rubber grommet with the lip of the grommet facing toward the Node (see red arrow in the image below).

-(flat) bottom of the grommet, which faces down into the bulkhead housing, and away from the Node
+(Flat) bottom of the grommet, which faces down into the bulkhead housing and away from the Node

-(flat) bottom of the grommet, which faces down into the bulkhead housing, and away from the Node
+(Flat) bottom of the grommet, which faces down into the bulkhead housing and away from the Node

-We recommend the final tightening of the cap with a crescent wrench, but be careful not to overtighten and crush the cable!
+We recommend final tightening of the cap with a crescent wrench, but be careful not to overtighten and crush the cable!

 Once the cap is tightened, you should see the grommet compressed around the cable.

-showing a tight bulkhead, with internal grommet compressed around cable.
+Showing a tight bulkhead with internal grommet compressed around cable

-showing a tight bulkhead, with internal grommet compressed around cable.
+Showing a tight bulkhead with internal grommet compressed around cable

-photo showing the back of the Node as mounted on EMT conduit
+Photo showing the back of the Node as mounted on EMT conduit

-photo showing the back of the Node as mounted on EMT conduit
+Photo showing the back of the Node as mounted on EMT conduit

 Mounted Node V3 with door open